 Charles H. Baker (multiple editions, $16)

 Baker was a writer and bon vivant, not a bartender.
 But this collection of 250 drinks, first published in 1939, is essential reading for bartenders and would-be travelers alike.
-He created a style that’s not quite travelogue, not quite cocktail book, but it blurs the lines in an entertaining way: His ruminations are fun to read, even if the recipes may need a little tweaking.
+He created a style that’s not quite travelogue, not quite cocktail book but blurs the lines in an entertaining way: His ruminations are fun to read, even if the recipes sometimes need tweaking.
 You’ll recognize many of the far-flung drinks—the Mexican Firing Squad, the Pan Am Clipper, the Remember the Maine—that have been adapted for modern-day bar menus.